Bioinformatics and Computational Molecular Biology: Undergraduate Summer Research Program May27-Aug2, 2013

 Jan Kubelka: Protein folding

-David Liberles: Comparative genomics and molecular evolution
+David Liberles: Comparative and molecular

 Rongsong Liu: Epidemiological modeling